gabrielhao/mee-poc/api-gateway/README.md

 #API Gateway
-api gateway for all other services
+api gateway for all other services, kong.https://getkong.org/about/